BIOS/UEFI and Firmware Updates

 SaveBIOSUpdateInfoToRegistry Parameter #

 This parameter is deprecated and only documented for the sake of helping move existing scripts away from it.
+It may be removed in a future major release of LSUClient.
+Use the technique described [above](#handling-reboots) instead.

 There is also a -SaveBIOSUpdateInfoToRegistry parameter on Install-LSUpdate.